 - financial fraud

 Mobile banking regulations differ depending on the region.
-For European banks, the essential document is PSD2; for the USA, the law varies from state to state; in the Asian market, you will have to study the legal rules of the target country.
-If you are not sure which papers to research, consult with the legal counsel, make sure to do it before the development starts.
+For European banks, the essential document is PSD2; for the USA, the law varies from state to state; in the Asian market, you will have to study the target country’s legal rules.
+If you are unsure which papers to research, consult with the legal counsel, make sure to do it before the development starts.

 Get ready to meet the steep demands of users.
 They might forgive minor failures to entertainment apps, but not to the banking service.
-If your app crashes continuously, you will lose not just the mobile users, but also the customers of the bank.
+If your app crashes continuously, you will lose not just the mobile users but also the bank’s customers.
 To prevent that from happening, allow enough time for the testing phase.
 Work out the maximum number of cases to make sure that the application is stable.

 Mobile development is a promising area of banking.
 With the app, you can attract more customers, reduce costs, and increase profits.
 To make a competitive app, keep abreast of the latest trends in the digital world.
 Do not forget about security and legality.
 Discuss all the points with your team before starting development.
 Smart planning will help invent a sought-after product.